Creating Test Suite

 2. Linking Test Cases

-Link ad-hoc or additional test cases to a test suite that were not planned or associated with a Requirement.
-This is particularly useful for organizations that manage their test cases only in and do not use as a requirement repository.
+Link additional test cases to a test suite even if they were not planned or associated with a Requirement.
+This helps teams that manage test cases only in QMetry and do not use QMetry as a requirement repository.

 QPro_TS_Linking_Test_Cases.png